 Many pet owners know the pain of going to great lengths to find the perfect bed for their furry friend, only for them to refuse to sleep in it.
-A lot of the time, the problem isn’t the bed itself; it’s all about the dog’s perception of this new bed or the new sleeping arrangement.
+Often, the problem isn’t the bed itself; it’s all about the dog’s perception of this new bed or the new sleeping arrangement.

-In this article, we will shed light on why your dog may refuse his new bed and what you can do to move the transition along.
-Hopefully, you’ll know how to get dog to use dog bed.
+This article will shed light on why your dog may refuse his new bed and what you can do to move the transition along.
+Hopefully, you’ll know how to get a dog to use a dog bed.

 Why Dogs Refuse New Beds

-Your dog’s perception of their new bed depends on their views on whether or not it is inviting.
-The most important thing for an animal is how familiar a place or thing feels; they will shy away from the unfamiliar and levitate towards the familiar.
+Your dog’s perception of its new bed depends on its views on whether or not it is inviting.
+The most important thing for an animal is how familiar a place or thing feels; they will shy away from the unfamiliar and levitate towards the familiar one.
 This is why they will be agitated or bark at a stranger while simultaneously greeting you with warmth and excitement.

-Scents also factor into your dog’s perception of their new bed.
-A dog’s sense of smell is 40 times stronger than humans, and most of their inclinations are formed by what they smell around them.
-They discover new things by sniffing, and a new bed will probably not smell familiar, and so be rejected.
+Scents also factor into your dog’s perception of its new bed.
+A dog’s sense of smell is 40 times stronger than humans, and most of their inclinations are formed by what they smell in their surroundings.
+Therefore, they discover new things by sniffing, and a new bed will probably not smell familiar and be rejected.
 This reason informs the scent method of acclimatization discussed below.

 Finally, giving your dog time to acclimatize to the idea of a new sleeping arrangement takes a while.
-Don’t expect your dog to jump onto his new bed immediately it hits the floor.
-Humans might be excited by novelty, but in the animal kingdom, the unfamiliar is always perceived with caution.
+Don’t expect your dog to jump onto its new bed immediately.
+Humans might be excited by novelty, but what’s unfamiliar is always perceived with caution in the animal kingdom.
 What your dog doesn’t know might harm them.

 Encouraging Your Dog to Acclimatize to Their New Bed

 The first thing to think about is what the old sleeping arrangements were.
-If they have an old bed, well, you must remove it and put it out of sight (and smell).
+If dogs have an old bed, you must remove it and put it out of sight (so they cant’ smell it).
 Why?
-Because that is their bed – your dog won’t jump onto another bed because they already know that they have a bed.
+Because that is their bed – your dog won’t jump onto another bed because they already know they have a bed.
 It smells like them; they know all its nooks and crannies and the perfect position to achieve maximum comfort.

 Second, give your dog time to learn the new bed and accept it before forcing him to sleep in it.
-Place it where the old bed used to be to communicate that this is the new bed.
-Building familiarity takes some time, but you can speed the process along using the tips discussed below.
+Then, place it where the old bed used to be to communicate that this is the new bed.
+Building familiarity takes some time, but you can speed up the process using the tips discussed below.

 Note that not every method will work for every dog.
 Some dogs may need more specialized training or take longer to comply with the new arrangement.
 Still, if you try consistently, you will win them over eventually.